-ATHLETIC PROGRAM
+HIGH SCHOOL INTERSCHOLASTIC ATHLETIC PROGRAM

-The interscholastic athletic program is a part of the District's comprehensive extra-curricular program.
+The interscholastic athletic program is a part of the district's comprehensive extracurricular program.
 It is designed to provide student athletes with opportunities for personal and physical development in a teamwork environment.
+To accomplish this task, the District will commit appropriate personnel, financial support and facilities to manage the program in an equitable and ethical manner.